NextCenturyCorporation/VirtUE-sensing/targets/win-target/README.md

 15. policy vs probe - that a probe is active for a specific 'thing' should be different from the policy.
 Perhaps we are only interested in the last 'n' things, making that 'n' a policy statement that can be sent down by configuration?

 16. Create a network filter driver that can view each net connection, downloads, URL's, and etc. Timestamp these events for proper correlation on module loads, process creations and etc.

+17. Monitor the creation/modification of win32 and driver shims through the various shim databases (.sdb).
+This is another used, but rather obscure, user attack vector.